 For millions of Americans, the Fourth of July means firing up the grill and chowing down on family favorites.
-Though it's a holiday, eating right doesn't have to take the day off.
-Instead, celebrate with healthy grilling options!
+Celebrate with healthy grilling options!

-- Plan ahead—you want half of your child’s plate to be veggies and fruits, one quarter protein and one quarter carbohydrate.
+- Plan ahead — you want half of your child’s plate to be veggies and fruits, one quarter protein and one quarter grains.

 - Trade traditional mayo-heavy coleslaw for a fresh carrot salad dressed with plain Greek yogurt, raisins and chopped apples.
 This sweet and crunchy dish is a kid favorite!